 Cold plate defrost - Prevent frost build-up on the surface of the plates by running the cold plate defrost system.
-To prevent frost build-up on the surface of the plates, a cold plate defrost is recommended to be performed every 30 to 40 days or when frost accumulation exceeds $\frac{1}{2}$ " build-up on plate surface.
+To prevent frost build-up on the surface of the plates, a cold plate defrost is recommended to be performed every 30 to 40 days or when frost accumulation exceeds 1⁄2" build-up on the plate surface.

 Compressor/condensing unit is both a motor and a pump that moves refrigerant through the system.
 A vapor compression pump uses a scroll method to compress refrigerant gas and send it to the condenser.
-The condenser is a heat exchanger which removes heat from the hot compressed gas and allows it to condense into a liquid.
+The condenser is a heat exchanger that removes heat from the hot compressed gas and allows it to condense into a liquid.
 As a whole, this unit acts like the heart of the cooling system.
-It is controlled by a low pressure cutout switch, and will run until the eutectic plates are frozen and the setpoint temperature inside the body is reached.
+It is controlled by a lowpressure cutout switch, and will run until the eutectic plates are frozen and the setpoint temperature inside the body is reached.

-Cornershell/Front wall thermometer is the dial or digital thermometer which allows operator to monitor body's interior air temperature.
-Located primarily on driver side front cornershell or front wall of the body.
+Cornershell/Front wall thermometer is the dial or digital thermometer that allows the operator to monitor the body's interior air temperature.
+Located primarily on the driver side front cornershell or front wall of the body.